-There have been several significant adverse side effects in gene therapy treatments in the past, including multiple reported cases of leukemia, myelodysplastic syndrome and death seen in other clinical trials.
-Gene therapy is still a relatively new approach to disease treatment and additional adverse side effects could develop.
-Possible adverse side effects that may occur with treatment with gene therapy products include an immunologic reaction early after administration that could substantially limit the effectiveness of the treatment or represent safety risks for patients.
-Another traditional safety concern for gene therapies using viral vectors has been the possibility of insertional oncogenesis by the vectors, leading to malignant transformation of transduced cells.
-As more patients are dosed with ex vivo lentiviral gene therapies and higher VCNs are achieved, it is expected that very rare cases of insertional oncogenesis may occur.
-For example, several patients with cerebral adrenoleukodystrophy treated in a third-party ex vivo lentiviral gene therapy clinical trial have been diagnosed with treatment-related myelodysplastic syndrome, with one case being deemed likely mediated by insertion of the lentiviral vector.
-In addition, persistent dominant clonal expansion due to vector integration has been observed in third-party ex vivo lentiviral gene therapy clinical trials.
-While our lentiviral gene therapy approach is designed to avoid immunogenicity against the drug product after administration, there can be no assurance that may impair treatment.
+Gene therapy is still a relatively new approach to disease treatment and adverse side effects could develop.
+A safety concern for gene therapies using lentiviral vectors has been the possibility of insertional oncogenesis, leading to malignant transformation of transduced cells and cellular outgrowth.
+As more patients are dosed with lentiviral gene therapies, it is expected that very rare cases of insertional oncogenesis may occur.
+For example, several patients with cerebral adrenoleukodystrophy treated in a third-party lentiviral gene therapy clinical trial have been diagnosed with treatment-related myelodysplastic syndrome to date.
+In addition, persistent clonal dominance due to vector integration has been observed in third-party lentiviral gene therapy clinical trials.
+While our lentiviral gene therapy approach is designed to avoid insertional oncogenesis, there can be no assurance that patients will not experience such adverse side effects, including death.
 In addition, although in the future we may potentially implement molecular cytogenetic screening, there can be no assurance that we will successfully implement such screening procedures in a timely manner or at all, or that, if implemented, they will enhance the safety profile of our gene therapy product candidates.
-If any of our gene therapy product candidates demonstrates adverse side effects at unacceptable rates or degrees of severity, we may decide or be
+If any of our gene therapy product candidates demonstrates adverse side effects at unacceptable rates or degrees of severity, we may decide or be required to halt or delay clinical development of such product candidates.

 In addition to side effects caused by our product candidates, the conditioning, administration process or related procedures, which we evaluate from time to time as part of our process improvement and optimization efforts, also can cause adverse side effects.
 A gene therapy patient is generally administered one or more myeloablative drugs to remove stem cells from the bone marrow to create sufficient space in the bone marrow for the modified gene-corrected stem cells to engraft and produce their progeny.
-This procedure causes side effects and can transiently compromise the patient's immune system, known as neutropenia, and reduce blood clotting, known as thrombocytopenia.
+This procedure causes side effects and, among other potential risks, can transiently compromise the patient's immune system, known as neutropenia, and reduce blood clotting, known as thrombocytopenia.